 Daniel was buried on this land.
 He was not alone.
-They lost Rosie to a fever when she was two and Leroy, that lived for a blessed week.
+They lost Rosie to a fever when she was two and Leroy, that lived for only a "blessed" week.

 She opened her family Bible.
 It was well worn with notes, pictures, along with each birth and death.
 Each day she read what she could for a while, surrounded by the "smell of honeysuckle and a cool breeze".

-Her family took food out to her every week and helped her as much as they could.
+Her family took food out to her once a week and helped her as much as they could.
 They were afraid she would fall, be robbed or raped.

 Majesty told them, "God will take care of me".